TheIoTLearningInitiative/InternetOfThingsRT/INSTALLATION.md

 It is important to build a full image for the first time before making any changes to the Edison image.
 Be patient, this process takes from 2 to 5 or more hours depending on the hardware of the host machine.

-After successfully building the edison-image, run the postBuild script with the following command
+After successfully building the edison-image, we have to modify the postBuild.sh script in order to have the correct paths.
+Let's change directory and verify we are editing the correct file.

     $ ls
     bitbake.lock  cache  conf  tmp